devopscoop/talos-template/README.md

    talosctl machineconfig patch controlplane.yaml --patch @controlplane-patch-worclustershire2.yaml --output worclustershire2.yaml
    talosctl machineconfig patch controlplane.yaml --patch @controlplane-patch-worclustershire3.yaml --output worclustershire3.yaml
    ```
-1. If you are using QEMU, change the image in your worclustershire3.yaml file to this:
+1. SKIP (This doesn't appear to actually work): If you are using QEMU, change the image in your worclustershire3.yaml file to this:
    ```
    machine:
        install: